 It’s January, which means snow, sleet, and ice in our area, are pretty much a given.
-With the drop and temperature today, and the potential for snow tonight and this weekend, we thought it might be useful to share some tips for driving in winter weather!
+With the drop and temperatures, the snow last weekend, and the potential for snow tomorrow and this weekend, we thought it might be useful to share some tips for driving in winter weather!

 - Accelerate and decelerate slowly.
 Be sure that you gradually ease into the gas or break when the roads are slick, to avoid spin-outs.